 Renaming Files in Git Repository

 Renaming the files is also one of the most used operations on the file.
 Renaming can be done due to many factors.
 As a developer, maybe you want to rename the file that your fellow developer created.
-Maybe you can change the name even though you created the file due to some reasons.
+Maybe you can change the name even though you created the file due to some reason.
 Whatever the reason be, you will encounter renaming frequently.
-Being an important part of Git, we need to learn how to rename a file in Git repository.
+Being an important part of Git, we need to learn how to rename a file in the Git repository.
 As we learned in the deletion, the renaming will also be done through Git and outside of Git.

 - Renaming a file through Git.